Are you a new entrepreneur looking for creative ways to market your business or blog?

-Of course, for that business that has deep pockets, it is easy for them to hire a marketing firm and PR agency to get that job done.
+Of course, for the business that has deep pockets, it is easy for them to hire a marketing firm and PR agency to get that job done.

 What about most startups or small businesses who have very little to no marketing budget?
 How will they get the word out?
-Where can they get business marketing ideas?
+Where can they get out of the box ideas for marketing?

 The truth is that it can be a huge challenge when there is very little marketing budget available because nearly every channel cost money.

-However, with a little bit of creativity, it is still possible to let your potential audience know that you are available to serve them.
+However, with a little bit of innovative promotional ideas, it is still possible to let your potential audience know that you are available to serve them.

-Here is a massive list of 53 unconventional ways to market your business.
+Here is a massive list of 53 creative ways to market your business.
 Some of them may be familiar while others are just pure genius.

-Before I dive into these marketing strategies, it is important to note that you should only go for an option if it makes sense for your business and complements what you do.
+Before I dive into these inexpensive marketing ideas for small business, it is important to note that you should only go for an option if it makes sense for your business and complements what you do.